 Loyalty Program FAQs

+1. What does a loyalty program do?
 A loyalty program encourages existing customers to make repeat purchases instead of going to competitors.
 Reward programs ensure customer retention.

+2. Which are the best loyalty programs?
 The best loyalty programs in the market are DSW, Sephora Beauty Insider, Starbucks Rewards, Amazon Prime, The North Face and REI Co-op.

+3. Who owns a loyalty program?
 A loyalty program is the combined responsibility of several arms of a business, including marketing, customer service, stock control and dispatch, operations and the board.